brianAsimba/MachineLearningblog/_posts/2019-04-18-Introduction-post.md

 # **Cost function**
 From the hypothesis function, we know that different \\(\theta\\) parameters, will yield different linear curves/ hypothesis functions.
 By using different theta parameters, we are able to fit the curves differenty to different data.

+The image below shows equations y = 2, y = 2x and y = 2x + 1.

 <img src="https://brianasimba.github.io/MachineLearningblog/images/Theta.png" style="display: block; margin: auto;" />

+The objective is to find the best fitting plot given data as shown below:

+By using different \\(\theta\\) parameters, we are able to come up with the line the best fits the data.
+This can be achieved by minimizing the different between the correct values and the hypothesis predictions.